Barber Vs. Cosmetologist: What's the Difference?

 Job Outlook for Barbers and Cosmetologists

 Both professions must obtain state licenses, which requires at least a high school diploma or GED and completion of an accredited barber or cosmetology school.
 State licensing examinations usually consist of a written test and a hands-on test where candidates demonstrate basic skills.
-According the U.S. Bureau of Labor Statistics, nearly 50% of barbers and cosmetologists were self-employed in 2012.
+According the U.S. Bureau of Labor Statistics, nearly half of all barbers and cosmetologists were self-employed in 2014.

-The U.S. Bureau of Labor Statistics reported that job prospects for hairdressers, hairstylists and cosmetologists would grow by 13% for the 2012-2022 decade, while employment opportunities for barbers would grow by 11% for that same time interval (www.bls.gov).
-The annual median wage for hairdressers, hairstylists and cosmetologists in 2013 was $23,140, and barbers earned $25,010.
+The U.S. Bureau of Labor Statistics reported that job prospects for hairdressers, hairstylists and cosmetologists, as well as barbers, would both grow by 10% for the 2014-2024 decade (www.bls.gov).
+The annual median wage for hairdressers, hairstylists and cosmetologists in 2015 was $23,660, and barbers earned $24,850.